ANT FARM CARE READ BEFORE PURCHASE IMPORTANT ADVICE

 Acrylic Ant Farms assembly:

-Our Australian made Formicariums (Ant Farms) are already assembled ready to post, outworld can also be attached by us.
+Our Australian made Formicariums (Ant Farms) are already assembled ready to post, outworld can also be attached by us to suit the size of the Ants and Farm.

 The imported Formicariums are ones are mainly posted DIY assembly so they do not get broken in the post as they do have some pieces that will break if manhandled.
 If you are having trouble assembling ask us for our photo assembly instructions, photos are on the product pages.